 Ever wanted to synchronize your Mac with devices and accounts?
 In this case you know that there are only a few really great apps that can synchronize data between your Mac OS X and mobile devices, tablets, online accounts.
-We mean really syncing with macOS apps like iCal, Address Book, iTunes, Photos, not just transferring files between folders on Mac and device.
+We mean really syncing with macOS apps like iCal, Address Book, Music, Photos, not just transferring files between folders on Mac and device.

 Below is the list of 7 best (according to our testing) apps that can synchronize data on your Mac OS X with different devices and accounts.
 We’ve tested online apps as well as offline solutions.